-Some compelling reasons to study mathematics at Connecticut College
+Some compelling reasons to study mathematics and statistics at Connecticut College

 Challenging curriculum: Relevant courses covering theoretical and applied mathematics, from advanced courses in analysis and algebra to courses filled with real-world applications such as statistics and finance.